Alabama’s governor apologizes to survivor of 1963 Klan bombing of Birmingham church

 “While the State of Alabama did not place the bomb next to the church, its Governor and other leaders at the time played an undisputed role in encouraging its citizens to engage in racial violence,” their letter read.

-In her response Wednesday, the Republican Governor said said “many would question whether the State can be held legally responsible for what happened at the Sixteenth Baptist Church so long ago.
+In her response Wednesday, the Republican governor said “many would question whether the State can be held legally responsible for what happened at the Sixteenth Baptist Church so long ago.
 Having said that, there should be no question that the racist, segregationist rhetoric used by some of our leaders during that time was wrong and would be utterly unacceptable in today’s Alabama.”

-Ivey said the state legislature would need to decide whether to issue a formal apology or make restitution and proposed that attorneys from her office and the state legislature begin discussions with Collins’ attorneys “as soon as possible.”
+Ivey said the state legislature would need to decide whether to issue a formal apology or make restitution and proposed that attorneys from her office and the state legislature begin discussions with Collins’s attorneys “as soon as possible.”

 Such dialogue “would be a natural extension of my Administration’s ongoing efforts to foster fruitful conversations about the all-too-difficult — and sometimes painful — topic of race, a conversation occurring not only in Alabama but throughout America.”